deeperdolphin/papers/spectrum.md

 In this paper, we introduced Spectrum, a novel method for efficient training of large language models.
 Spectrum selectively trains a subset of layers based on their signal-to-noise ratio (SNR), allowing it to focus compute on the most informative parameters.
 By dynamically adapting the set of trainable layers as learning progresses, Spectrum converges faster and uses significantly less memory than prior methods while maintaining high model quality.

-Through extensive experiments on a diverse set of language modeling tasks, we demonstrated Spectrum's superior performance compared to full fine-tuning, qLoRA, and other efficient training techniques.
-Spectrum achieves a speedup over full fine-tuning and consistently outperforms qLoRA in terms of both distributed training efficiency and final model accuracy.
+Through extensive experiments on a diverse set of language modeling tasks, we demonstrated Spectrum's superior performance compared to full finetuning, qLoRA, and other efficient training techniques.
+Spectrum achieves a speedup over full finetuning and consistently outperforms qLoRA in terms of both distributed training efficiency and final model accuracy.
 Our analyses show that Spectrum's SNR-guided layer selection enables it to learn more discriminative and coherent representations.

 We also introduced SpectrumAnalyzer, a novel module for efficiently computing layer SNRs during training.
 SpectrumAnalyzer allows Spectrum to dynamically adapt the set of trainable layers without adding significant overhead.
 Our implementation of Spectrum and SpectrumAnalyzer will be made publicly available to facilitate adoption and future research.